ninbura/windows/README.md

       - Reference image below for configuration on this tab, don't forget to load your previously created blacklist.
       - ![image](https://github.com/ninbura/install-and-configure-microsoft-windows/assets/58058942/acbfc1f2-0846-466e-ab07-a00b26a4cb7a)
       - **restart your computer**
-    - #### create an application install list
+    - #### populate application install list
-      - you need to create an install list that you load in wigui to bulk install applications
-        1. open file explorer
-        2. Open documents or where ever you to keep your install list.
-It can be a good idea store this in a network/online drive to keep it backed up.
-        3. right click in whatever directory you chose to create the black list and select New > Text Document
-        4. name this new text document "install-list" or something similar
+      - we already created `install-list.txt` in step #9
+      - said install list is located at `/repos/windows/install-list.txt` unless you changed directories per your preference
-        5. Open your new text document, paste the list found at [here](#install-list) into it.
+      - Open your `install-list.txt`, and paste the list found at [here](#install-list) into it.
-        6. Add and remove applications from this list as you see fit, then save the documnet and exit your editor.
+      - Add and remove applications from this list as you see fit, then save the documnet.
         - see [winget basics](#wingetwigui-basics) for more details on this step
         - do not remove the following applications from your install list for the sake of later steps in this tutorial
           - FinalWire.AIDA64.Extreme
           - Guru3D.Afterburner
           - REALiX.HWiNFO
       - Pro tip, you can sort lines in `.txt` files via [vscode](https://code.visualstudio.com/) by hitting the run hotkey ([f1] or [ctrl+shit+p]) and running "sort lines ascending".
     - #### bulk install applications
       - wait for winget-autoupdate to finish updating existing packages (wait until you're no longer receiving notifcations from wigui)